ably/ably-chat-kotlin/README.md

 Congratulations!
 You have sent your first message using the Ably Chat SDK!

+## Releases

+The [CHANGELOG.md](/ably/ably-chat-kotlin/blob/main/CHANGELOG.md) contains details of the latest releases for this SDK.
+You can also view all Ably releases on [changelog.ably.com](https://changelog.ably.com).

+---

 ## Contributing

 For guidance on how to contribute to this project, see the [contributing guidelines](CONTRIBUTING.md).